aisingapore/PeekingDuck/docs/models/posenet.md

 ## Acknowledgements

-The model weights were obtained from [Google](https://github.com/tensorflow/tfjs-models/tree/master/posenet) and the inference code are referenced from the work of [Ross Wightman](https://github.com/rwightman/posenet-python).
+The model weights are obtained from [Google](https://github.com/tensorflow/tfjs-models/tree/master/posenet) and the inference code is referenced from the work of [Ross Wightman](https://github.com/rwightman/posenet-python).